Rejection is painful, and overcoming it can be challenging when family members are hurting you.

 Rejection can take away your high spirits and happiness, whether it comes from a potential spouse, a potential employer, or your boss to whom you were trying to sell a proposition.

-What’s even worse is when rejection comes from the people who you hold dearest to you.
+What’s even worse is rejection from the people you hold dearest to you.

 As much as we’d like to think that people who truly love us wouldn’t reject us, it happens and hurts us in ways we can’t imagine.

 This article aims to motivate you to snap out of that low-spiritedness you might be feeling and act in a way that heals your heart so you can move forward.